ucsb/campus-cloud-docs/docs/guidelines/networking.md

 ## AWS Networking Architecture

-Introduction
+###Introduction

-While AWS allows you to create a resouce (e.g. EC2 instance) that can be assigned a random public IP addresss in the AWS address space, an Amazon VPC allows you to create an isolated portion of the AWS cloud for public and/or private subnets in UCSB Campus cloud address space.
-A VPC provides a number of benefits and is an elementary piece of secruity in the Cloud.
+While AWS allows you to create a resource (e.g. EC2 instance) that can be assigned a random public IP address in the AWS address space, an Amazon VPC allows you to create an isolated portion of the AWS cloud for public and/or private subnets in UCSB Campus cloud address space.
+A VPC provides a number of benefits and is an elementary piece of security in the Cloud.

 Review the basic concepts of [AWS networking and VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).